BlackLake/MushroomClassification/README.md

-1. **I** DESCRIPTION OF PROJECT
+# IDESCRIPTION OF PROJECT

 In this project a neuronal network gets trained to learn classifying a given dataset of attributes of mushrooms.

-The given dataset of attributes of mushrooms is a dataset form the UCI Machine Learning Repository 0.
+The given dataset of attributes of mushrooms is a dataset form the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html).
 For training the neural network two third of the dataset is used.
 The other third of instances is used for testing the network.

 The project is implemented in Java.
-For training and testing the neural network the Java library &quot;Java Neural Network Framework&quot; 0 was used.
+For training and testing the neural network the Java library &quot;[Java Neural Network Framework](http://neuroph.sourceforge.net/)&quot; was used.
 Before using the interface of this library the dataset has to be converted into a readable format.
 For this conversion the ImportHelper Class in ImportHelper.java is used.
 The dataset has the following structure:

 _p,x,s,n,t,p,f,c,n,k,e,e,s,s,w,w,p,w,o,p,k,s,u_